 He served on the Wallaceburg District High School Board for 7 years.
 Dr. Booth was a member of the Masonic Lodge and a 32nd degree Mason of the Scottish Rite.
 He was a member of the Wallaceburg Power Squadron and he was a member of the Wallaceburg Rotary Club.

 Dr. Booth married Carmen Lucille Borman on the 20th of October in 1937 in Stratford, Ontario.
-She was born on December 17th, 1913 in Chatham, the youngest of 3 children.
+She was born in Sebringville on December 17th, 1913, the youngest of 3 children.
 Her parents were Andrew Borman and the former Christiana MacDonald.
 According to the 1921 census, she lived at 55 Water Street in Chatham, with her mother and her brother John.
 (Her father had died in 1917).
 Mrs. Booth was a graduate nurse from St Joseph’s School of Nursing, Chatham.

 Dr. and Mrs. Booth had 3 children; Sondra, Lee and Jane Anne.

 Dr. Booth was appointed as the Chief of Staff at Sydenham District Hospital in December of 1958.
 He was a recipient of the prestigious Glenn Sawyer Award from the Ontario Medical Association.
 This award is presented to a physician who has greatly contributed to their local community and the medical profession.
 Dr. Booth’s medical practice was located at 305 Nelson Street in Wallaceburg.
 He sold the practice to Dr. Michael A. McElligott in 1974.
 Dr. Booth continued to see patients at the practice for a few years after he sold the practice to Dr. McElligott.

 Mrs. Booth died in 1984 and she was buried at the McDonald Cemetery, 406 Lambton Line in Sombra Township.